 Adobe Reader and Acrobat are portable document format (PDF) readers and processors.
 For more information, please visit the following pages:

-Remote exploitation of a heap overflow vulnerability in Adobe Systems Inc.'s Acrobat and Reader could allow an attacker to execute arbitrary code with the privileges of the current user.
+Remote exploitation of a integer overflow vulnerability in Adobe Systems Inc.'s Reader could allow an attacker to execute arbitrary code with the privileges of the current user.

 Exploitation of this vulnerability results in the execution of arbitrary code with the privileges of the user viewing a Web page or opening a PDF file.
 Since PDF files can be embedded into Web pages and parsed without interaction by default, this vulnerability can be exploited as a typical browser vulnerability.
-To exploit this vulnerability, a targeted user must load a malicious Web page that an attacker created.
+To exploit this vulnerability, a targeted user must load a malicious Web page created by an attacker.
 An attacker typically accomplishes this via social engineering or injecting content into compromised, trusted sites.
 After the user visits the malicious Web page, no further user interaction is needed.

-The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2012-1530 to this issue.
+The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2011-4374 to this issue.
 This is a candidate for inclusion in the CVE list (http://cve.mitre.org/), which standardizes names for security problems.

 Get paid for vulnerability research